ashleysally00/seo-structured-data-fixes/README.md

 The Books page redesign used a Squarespace gallery to align all book covers in a consistent grid.
 By default, only the **covers** were clickable links to individual book pages.
 While this worked, it wasn’t always obvious to visitors that the covers could be clicked.

-Adding separate buttons inside or under the gallery would be clunky and disrupt he clean layout.
+Adding separate buttons inside or under the gallery would be clunky and disrupt the clean layout.
 To improve usability without cluttering the design, we made the **book titles (h2s)** clickable as well.

 ### Implementation